nickydraz/Mobile_App_Project_4/README.md

 <h2>Things To Complete</h2>
 - Track the High Scores
-  - Store local high scores in an SQLite table
   - Submit high scores to http://craiginsdev.com/highscore/scores.php using an http post (week 8 thursday notes)
   - You will need to submit the following:
     - game=yourgame